ericoporto/ags-manual-wiki/Globalfunctions_Message.md

 will display "Get out of my house and never return!" in the message box, with the caption bar reading "Evil wizard".
-The message box will have dark grey text on a light gray background.
+The message box will have dark grey text on a light grey background.

 *See Also:* [Display](Globalfunctions_Message#display),
 [DisplayAt](Globalfunctions_Message#displayat)